-Man Utd stun Chelsea to close gap on top four - Capital Sports
+Utd stun Chelsea to close on top four

 Batshuayi also started with Tammy Abraham ruled out by injury and Lampard’s anger at missing out on a striker in the January window was borne out by a poor night for the misfiring Belgium forward.

-Chelsea suffered another injury blow early on when N’Golo Kante hobbled off and the France World Cup winner is now a doubt to face Bayern Munich in the Champions League next week.

-The loss of Kante did not disrupt the home side’s early rhythm as Reece James and Willian fired just wide.

-Chelsea were then furious Maguire somehow escaped without being sent-off for kicking Batshuayi after the two collided in front of the dugouts.
+But the course of the game could have been very different had Maguire not escaped unpunished for kicking Batshuayi after the two collided in front of the dugouts.

-The former Marseille attacker then squandered the first of a host of chances by firing wide from Mason Mount’s cut-back.
+“I know I caught him and I felt he was going to fall on me and my natural reaction was to straighten my leg to stop him,” said Maguire.

+“I apologised to him and it was nice that the referee saw sense.”

 – One-way traffic –